• Claudia Di Bella

 Research Output

-A/Prof Di Bella to date has more than 40 publications in national and international peer reviewed journals, and has received numerous research awards, such as the prestigious NHMRC-MRFF Investigator Grant (2020-2025), the Senior Research Fellowship from the Royal Australasian College of Surgeons, the Early Career research award from the ANZ Orthopaedic Research Society, and the Orthoregeneration Network award from the International Cartilage Regeneration Society.
+A/Prof Di Bella has an impressive publication record in peer-reviewed journals and has delivered oral presentations at national and international conferences and has received numerous research awards, such as the prestigious NHMRC-MRFF Investigator Grant (2020-2025), the Senior Research Fellowship from the Royal Australasian College of Surgeons, the Early Career research award from the ANZ Orthopaedic Research Society, and the Orthoregeneration Network award from the International Cartilage Regeneration Society.

 Media appearances